The ultimate MUNICH oktoberfest 2025 guide

 PRICE OF OKTOBERFEST RIDES

 The rides at Oktoberfest are some of the most fun and expensive carnival attractions you’ll ever come across.
 Ranging from around €8 for the smaller rides and above €15 for the biggest and most popular, drunk you can really rack up a bill throughout an afternoon of riding.
+During special anniversary celebrations, historic rides are featured, reviving traditional attractions from earlier Oktoberfests and showcasing Munich’s cultural heritage.
 The budget minded will ride only on Tuesdays when all rides are half price.

 PRICE OF OKTOBERFEST SOUVENIRS